networkx/networkx/doc/source/tutorial.rst

 Interfacing with other tools
 ============================

-NetworkX provides interfaces to matplotlib and graphviz for graph layout (node and edge positioning) and drawing.
+NetworkX provides interfaces to Matplotlib and Graphviz for graph layout (node and edge positioning) and drawing.
 We also use matplotlib for graph spectra and in some drawing operations.
 Without either, one can still use the basic graph-related functions.